DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/10 In Columns.md

 You can divide form items into several columns.
 To keep the fixed number of columns, specify the number in the [colCount](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#colCount) property.
 An item can occupy more than one column.
 For this, specify the [colSpan](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#colSpan) property.
-In the example below, the `notes` item spans two columns:
+In the example below, the `Notes` item spans two columns:

 ---
 ##### jQuery